Merveille94/Solar-Energy-Potential_Calculator/README.md

    npm start
    ```

-   The application should now be running at `http://localhost:3000`.
+   The application should now be running at `http://localhost:5174`.

 ## Usage

-1. **Enter Location Details**: Input the latitude and longitude of the location you want to analyze.
+1. **Enter Location Details**: Input the NREL API KEY, latitude and longitude of the location you want to analyze.
 2. **Calculate Solar Potential**: Click the "Calculate" button to receive an estimate of the annual solar radiation.
 3. **View Results**: The estimated solar energy potential will be displayed, providing insight into the feasibility of solar energy production at that location.

 ## Requirements